Follow TV Tropes

 • The Ditz: The farm's resident "knit-wit."

-• Genius Ditz: While Babs might be the farm's resident oddball, she sure knows her way around knitting and sewing, which proves to be essential during the creation of the flying crate.
+• Genius Ditz: While Babs might be the farm's resident oddball, she sure knows her way around knitting and sewing, which proves to be essential during the creation of the flying crate and also comes in handy for restraining a guard during the sequel.

 • Graceful Ladies Like Purple: Babs wears a purple necklace around her throat and she's the most feminine member of the main cast.

-• The Heart: Babs offers a lot of optimism throughout the movie.
+• The Heart: Babs offers a lot of optimism throughout the series.

-• Innocently Insensitive: Misinterprets Edwina being taken away from the farm as a trip to the holiday, not aware that she is being led to her execution.
+• Innocently Insensitive: Misinterprets Edwina being taken away from the farm as her "going on holiday", seemingly not aware that she is being led to her execution.

 • The Medic: Downplayed.
 She merely provides a bandage for Rocky's broken wing, which Mac makes good use of.